-A versatile singer with many voices to her name, Naoimh is an accomplished singer of classical music and light opera, traditional, pop, and musical theatre.
-A piano and singing teacher by profession, she was extremely fortunate that her mother’s foresight and insistence ensured that she received her early musical training with the legendary Sr. Agnes Cecelia Nolan in Arklow, before going on to further study at the College Of Music with Mary Ellison and Ann Marie O'Sullivan.
+A versatile singer with many voices to her name, Naoimh is an accomplished performer of classical music and light opera, traditional, pop, and musical theatre.
+A piano and singing teacher and choral director by profession, she was extremely fortunate that her beloved late mother, Claire Kavanagh, had the foresight and insistence to ensure that she received her early advanced musical training with the legendary Sr. Agnes Cecilia Nolan in St. Mary's College, Arklow, before progressing to further study at the D.I.T.
+College Of Music with Mary Ellison and Ann Marie O'Sullivan.

 © Penston Vocal Academy